Partizánska Ľupča

 Partizánska Ľupča (until 1945 Nemecká Ľupča, Németlipcse, Deutschliptsch) is a large village and municipality in Liptovský Mikuláš District in the Žilina Region of northern Slovakia.

 Etymology

 The name Ľupča is derived from Slavic personal name with a root Ľub.
 Lipche/Lypche (Lipcse) are already Hungarized forms because of contemporary practice of the Royal Estate, however also these forms were sometimes again Slovakized in medieval documents (e.g. Lipcza).
 The etymological adjective "Nemecká" (German) Ľupča referenced to the ethnic composition of the town in the Middle Ages.
 After World War II it was changed to "Partizánska" (Partisan) Ľupča thanks to its active participation in the Slovak National Uprising.

 History

 In historical records the village was first mentioned in 1252.
 Before the establishment of independent Czechoslovakia in 1918, it was part of Liptó County within the Kingdom of Hungary.
 From 1939 to 1945, it was part of the Slovak Republic.

-Geography

-The municipality lies at an altitude of 568 m and covers an area of 92.403 km2.
-It has a population of about 1200 people.
+Population